 Some cats like the taste of pumpkin, and they may nibble on your carved master pieces.
 And while pumpkin can actually have benefits for cats (it can regulate digestion,) pumpkins that have been sitting out for days can grow mold and bacteria, so keep carved pumpkins out of kitty’s reach.

 Keep decorations and electrical cords and wires out of curious cats’ reach.
 Cats could ingest strings from decorations, which can cause intestinal blockages, or chew on live wires and get electrocuted.
 Real candles and cats never mix.
 Use battery operated candles instead.

 If you are going to open your door to trick or treaters, provide a safe room for your cats.
 Put their favorite bedding and toys in the room, along with a litter box and fresh water.
 Close the blinds or drapes, and consider playing soft music to diffuse the sounds from the rest of the house.
 Classical music has been shown to calm cats.

 If you’re hosting a Halloween party, follow the advice above about providing a safe room for your cats during the festivities.

 Keep cats indoors

-Indoor cats live longer and happier lives, but if your cats normally go outside, Halloween is not a good time to allow them to roam.
+If your cats normally go outside, Halloween is not a good time to allow them to roam.
 This is true for all cats, not just black cats.
 Black cats are actually not at any greater danger at Halloween; this is a myth that just won’t die.
 Black cats suffer far more harm due to many shelters shutting down adoption of black cats during the month of October.
 “The only thing that such a fear-driven policy does is put more cats of every color at risk of dying in shelters due to overcrowding,” Francis Battista, cofounder of the Best Friends Animal Society, told Vetstreet.

 Microchip and collar tag